 In order to allow them to engage with the MAI's activities from an early age, and thus make it easier for you to enjoy the programming, we have set up a childcare area on certain performance days.learn more

 MAI is committed to fostering accessibility through dialogue and more intimate experiences with contemporary art.
 Whether you are a school, community, or other group, MAI offers guided, interactive visits of its visual arts exhibits year-round.
-Tours last between 45 minutes and an hour and are adapted to groups’ different needs.
-Contact Pablo Rodriguez, artistic & public engagement coordinator, to make a reservation.Request a visit
+Tours are adapted to groups’ different needs.
+Please contact us for for information.book a visit